MenkeTechnologies/zpwr/README.md

 git clone https://github.com/MenkeTechnologies/zpwr.git && cd zpwr && ./install.sh
 ```

+The installer will confirm what will be installed and overwritten before executing.

 Some interactivity is required near end of installer for postfix, wireshark and snort installs.

 Once you reach the oh-my-zsh prompt, type ```logout```, ```exit``` or type Control-D to return to installer script.